Chapter News

 Data Protection: European Commission adopts new adequacy decision for safe and trusted EU-US data flows

-On 10 July 2023, the European Commission adopted its adequacy decision for the EU-U.S. Data Privacy Framework.
+Today, the European Commission adopted its adequacy decision for the EU-U.S. Data Privacy Framework.
 The decision concludes that the United States ensures an adequate level of protection – comparable to that of the European Union – for personal data transferred from the EU to US companies under the new framework.
-On the basis of the new adequacy decision, personal data can flow safely from the EU to US companies participating in the Framework, without having to...
+On the basis of the new adequacy decision, personal data can flow safely from the EU to US companies participating in the Framework, without having to put in place...

 Read more